Optical Kerr nonlinearity of dielectric nanohole array metasurfaces with different hole shapes near the anapole state: Results and discussion

 It is of interest to investigate the nonlinear optical properties of the nanopore lattices with other profile shapes.
-Fig.~\ref{n2_b_a_GaP_latthexocthol} describes the dependencies of enhancements of the effective second order refractive index of the GaP hexagonal and octagonal nanohole arrays with $h=100$~nm at $\lambda=532$~nm on the nanohole side $b$.
+Figure~\ref{n2_GaP_lattcubhol}\,(b) describes the dependencies of enhancements of the effective second-order refractive index of the GaP hexagonal and octagonal nanohole arrays with $h=100$~nm at $\lambda=532$~nm on the nanohole side $b$.
 These shapes show sharp dips of $n_{2\mathrm{eff}}/n_{2\mathrm{bulk}}$ for nanohole sizes just before the resonances.
-Then $n_{2\mathrm{eff}}$ steeply increases to the maximum with the growth in the size.
-The anapole mode at these parameters is confirmed by the multipole decomposition (Fig.~\ref{Csca_GaP_exact_toroidalz_log_poly_a2.5_h1}) and the energy distributions (Fig.~\ref{ener_dist_GaP_361_lattpolyhol}).
+Then, $n_{2\mathrm{eff}}$ steeply increases to the maximum with the growth in the size.
+The anapole mode at these parameters is confirmed by the multipole decomposition (Fig.~S3), which produces the results similar to Fig.~\ref{Tspectr_GaP_lattpolyhol} and the energy distributions (Fig.~S1).
 This behavior is closer to the arrays of the circular nanoholes~\cite{Panov22} as their shapes more accurately approximate the circle.
 The dip in the transmission near the anapole state is wider than that for the square nanoholes also being similar to the circular nanopores~\cite{Panov22}.
-This dip in transmission corresponds to the negative values of the effective second order refractive index which are looked at for the arrays of the circular nanoholes~\cite{Panov22} or the disks~\cite{Panov20}.
-Furthermore, the similar phenomenon was found for the the second-order refractive index of the random arrangements of spheres which inverts its sign at the Mie resonances \cite{Panov19}.
-Although the metasurface with hexagonal nanopores exhibits a larger boost of the electric energy (Fig.~\ref{ener_dist_GaP_361_lattpolyhol}) the enhancement of $n_{2\mathrm{eff}}$ is lower than that for the square or octagonal nanoholes.
-Thus, the array of the square nanoholes in GaP shows the highest enhancement of the effective second order refractive index with a minor dip in the transmission and without change in sign of $n_{2\mathrm{eff}}$.
+This dip in transmission corresponds to the negative values of the effective second-order refractive index which are looked at for the arrays of the circular nanoholes~\cite{Panov22} or the disks~\cite{Panov20}.
+Furthermore, a similar phenomenon was found for the second-order refractive index of the random arrangements of spheres, which inverts its sign at the Mie resonances \cite{Panov19}.
+Although the metasurface with hexagonal nanopores exhibits a larger boost of the electric energy (Fig.~S1) the enhancement of $n_{2\mathrm{eff}}$ is lower than that for the square or octagonal nanoholes.
+Thus, the array of the square nanoholes in GaP shows the highest enhancement of the effective second-order refractive index with a minor dip in the transmission and without a change in the sign of $n_{2\mathrm{eff}}$ preferring this metasurface for the application in optical switches and other optical devices mentioned in Sec.~\ref{lattcubhol_int}, which are based on OKE.